HistoricBridges.org Menu:

 View Archived National Bridge Inventory Report - Has Additional Details and Evaluation

-This bridge is an extremely rare example of a pony truss bridge employing the distinctive Phoenix Column in its truss members, specifically the top chord and end post.
+This bridge is one of several rare examples in Luzerne County of a pony truss bridge employing the distinctive Phoenix Column in its truss members, specifically the top chord and end post.
 Although a relatively short span example, short-span pony truss bridges with Phoenix columns do not appear to be any more common than through truss examples, and indeed the pony truss examples may be more rare.
+Luzerne County may have the largest surviving population of Phoenix pony truss bridges in the entire country!
 Indeed, all surviving truss bridges with Phoenix columns should be assigned a very high level of historic significance regardless of truss size or configuration.
 This bridge was constructed by bridge builder Dean and Westbrook, one of the more prolific connoisseurs of bridges fabricated by Phoenix Bridge Company.
 The bottom chord is located below the floorbeams, an uncommon detail.
 All but one of the original pole railings is missing on the bridge.
-Some of the vertical members have had various repairs made to them, and/or suffered from minor impact damage.
+Some of the vertical members have had various repairs made to them, and/or suffered from minor impact damage, including older pre-2010 impacts and more recent ca. 2019 damage to approach pipe guardrail that attached to the end post of the truss.
 However the top chord and end post Phoenix columns, and indeed the bridge as a whole remains and appears largely unaltered from its original design, thus the significance of the bridge remains very high.

 Information and Findings From Pennsylvania's Historic Bridge Inventory